 Morah Jacqueline Schaefer, Lead

-Jacqueline grew up in Rockaway, NJ and has lived in Denver, Colorado with her husband and dog for the past several years.
+Jacqueline grew up in Rockaway, NJ and has lived in Denver, Colorado with her husband and dog up until a year ago.
+Since then, they have lived in Philadelphia and love calling Philly their home.
 Jacqueline received her Bachelors of Science from Rutgers University in Public Policy and loves to use her education policy background as well as her teaching experience to advocate for better early childhood education practice and laws in the US.
 Jacqueline has been working in early childhood education for over eight years and believes that it is the key to future success and creating a better world.
 Working in Jewish preschools with a Reggio Emilia inspired approach is where she feels at home and sees this as her own way to manifest the Jewish concept of Tikkun Olam.
-For Jacqueline, there is no better feeling than creating warm environments for both her students and their families, she looks forward to doing so at CCJP.
+For Jacqueline, there is no better feeling than creating warm environments for both her students and their families.

 Morah Shevy Sputz, Lead